vosaul/status.im/source/research/ulc_in_details.md

 ```

 ## ULC in Roles
 ### Trusted LES servers
-are needed only to send announces (block hash, td, number) to LES(ULC) clients.
+Trusted LES servers are needed only to send announces (block hash, td, number) to LES(ULC) clients.
 All announces should be signed.
 Trusted servers don't know anything about were they choosen as trusted or not by any client.
 Can be started with `onlyAnnounce` flag, that switches LES server to the mode "only send announces to my peers, do not process any other requests".

 ### LES servers (untrusted)
-usual LES servers, a header chain is synchronized with them.
+LES servers - usual LES servers, a header chain is synchronized with them.
 Helps to prevent attacks on trusted servers.

 ### ULC client
 1. has some CHT root at the start; has a CHTs "chain", that can be syncked from LES servers; CHT chain allows to request any historical information (block, transaction, receipt) from LES server